cdavis454/SiriSLeeWeather/ProjectPlan.md

 Recording phonetic keys
 Sending a scanner class and sending results from user to a foreign structure.
-Removing non-key words from the user input string Division of Labor: This project will require at least 5 people.
-Each person can write one method. (shown in #2)
+Removing non-key words from the user input string

+Division of Labor: This project will require at least 5 people.
+Each person can write one method. (shown in #2) Hayool and Eddy: create the weather-predicting code

+Carolyn: take output of weather-finding code and turn it into phonetics and audio
+Anika: create the code that takes keywords from the input and inputs it to the weather-finding code